Matrix Kloosterman sums: Introduction

 Thus if the characteristic polynomial of $a$ splits over $\mathbb{F}_q$, then the estimates do not require much input from \'etale cohomology.
 However to bound the sum \(K_n(a)\) in general it seems unavoidable to use cohomological methods.
 The main input from \'etale cohomology is Lemma \ref{thm-Hfg} from which we can derive the following.

-\begin{thm} Let \(a\in \mathrm{\GL}_n(\mathbb{F}_q)\) and assume that the characteristic polynomial $p_a$ has no multiple roots over \(\overline{\mathbb{F}}\).
-Then the exponential sum \(K_n(a)\) is cohomologically pure -- that is all the cohomology groups are trivial but the middle one and all the weights are $n^2$. \end{thm} In particular for these regular semi-simple elements, we have "square-root cancellation" \begin{rem} Note that as the conditions on the multiplicities of the roots of $p_a$ can be formulated as polynomial equations with integral coefficients in the variables $a_{i,j}$, Theorem~\ref{thm-semisimple-purity} is a special case of the theorems on "generic purity" of Katz-Laumon and Fouvry-Katz (\cite{Katz-Laumon},\cite[ Theorem 1.1]{Fouvry-Katz}).
+\begin{thm} Let \(a\in \mathrm{\GL}_n(\mathbb{F}_q)\) be a regular semi-simple element (i. e. the characteristic polynomial $p_a$ has no multiple roots over \(\overline{\mathbb{F}}\)).
+Then the exponential sum \(K_n(a)\) is cohomologically pure -- that is all the cohomology groups are trivial but the middle one and all the weights are $n^2$. \end{thm} In particular for these regular semi-simple elements, we have "square-root cancellation" \begin{rem} Note that as the conditions on the multiplicities of the roots of $p_a$ can be formulated as polynomial equations with integral coefficients in the variables $a_{i,j}$, thus Theorem~\ref{thm-semisimple-purity} is a concrete illustration of the theorems on "generic purity" of Katz-Laumon and Fouvry-Katz (\cite{Katz-Laumon},\cite[ Theorem 1.1]{Fouvry-Katz}).

-It is an intriguing question if this is the actual purity locus.
+It is an intriguing question if the set of regular semi-simple elements is the actual purity locus.
 The methods of Theorem~\ref{thm-motivic} at least for low ranks allow one to see that matrices whose Jordan normal form over the algebraic closure has an eigenvalue with more than one Jordan block are too large for square root cancellations as can be seen by inspection.
 Interestingly matrices with only one block for each eigenvalue do exhibit square root cancellation.
-The methods in our paper do not yield enough information to decide whether these sums are cohomologically pure\footnote{This has been settled in the positive in \cite{EST}.}, see section~\ref{sec--ex-purity}..
+The methods in our paper do not yield enough information to decide whether these sums are cohomologically pure, see subsection~\ref{sec--ex-purity}. \end{rem}

-Will Sawin suggested to us a geometric approach that could shed even more light on these sums. \(K_n(a)\) may be viewed as the trace of Frobenius on the stalk at \(a\) of a complex of sheaves (in fact, a perverse sheaf \cite{K-W}).
-The geometry of this complex is probably linked to the Springer correspondence, in the sense that the stalk at \(a\) should be related to the cohomology of the fixed points of a acting on various flag varieties.
-This is an interesting and promising approach whose exact shape could perhaps be conjectured from the recursion formulas.\footnote{While the paper was going through publication this suggestion was elaborated in [EST].} \end{rem}
+\begin{rem} Will Sawin suggested to us a geometric approach that could shed even more light on these sums.
+The sum \(K_n(a)\) may be viewed as the trace of Frobenius on the stalk at \(a\) of a complex of sheaves (in fact, a perverse sheaf).
+The geometry of this complex is linked to the Springer correspondence, in the sense that the stalk at \(a\) should be related to the cohomology of the fixed points of \(a\) acting on various flag varieties.
+This is an interesting and promising approach whose exact shape can conjectured from the recursion formulas.
+While the paper was going through publication this suggestion was elaborated in \cite{EST}, settling the purity question in the previous remark in the positive. \end{rem}

 Our main theorem for bounding \(K_n(a)\) is as follows. \begin{thm} For all $a\in \mathrm{\GL}_n(\mathbb{F}_q)$ we have where $\delta(n)=0$ if $n$ is even and $\delta(n)=1$ if $n$ is odd. \end{thm}